History of San Antonio: Civil War and postbellum Texas

 During the Civil War, San Antonio was not deeply involved in the secessionist cause.
-Many of the city's residents, notably those of ethnic German, African and Mexican ancestry, supported the Union.
+Many of the city's residents, notably those of ethnic German and Mexican ancestry, supported the Union.
 After the war, they supported the Republican Party for decades, as well as the Populist Party, which coalesced a multiracial political base in the late nineteenth century.
 After regaining power in the state legislature, white Democrats passed a poll tax in 1901.
 It effectively disenfranchised minorities and poor whites.
 With ethnic minorities and the lower classes of San Antonio and Texas society unable to vote, the Republican Party lost its competitive edge in most areas of the state.

 After the war, San Antonio prospered as a center of the cattle culture.
 Anglo Americans learned the Spanish and Mexican techniques of herding cattle on horseback, creating a new generation of cowboys.
 The major cattle trails for driving stock to markets and railroads, including Chisholm Trail, began in San Antonio.
 The business promoter "Bet a Million" Gates chose San Antonio to demonstrate the value of his barbed wire in the herding of cattle.
 In 1876 he fenced off Alamo Plaza with the new invention and had cowboys drive a herd of cattle into the wire.
 When the wire held the cattle, many of the ranchers in attendance quickly placed orders for the new product.
 San Antonio was crucial during both the beginning and end of the open-range period in American ranching culture.

 During the postbellum period, San Antonio remained a frontier city.
 Its isolation and diverse array of cultures gave it the reputation of being an exotic place.
 When Frederick Law Olmsted, the architect who two years later designed Central Park in New York City, visited San Antonio in 1856, he described the city as having a "jumble of races, costumes, languages, and buildings," which gave it a quality, which only New Orleans could rival, of "odd and antiquated foreignness."
 Much of the mystique that makes San Antonio a tourist destination has its origins in the uniqueness of the city.

 In 1850, San Antonio became the largest city in Texas with 8,235 people, taking the lead from Galveston.
 Bolstered by the construction of its first railroad in 1877, and a horrible hurricane that had struck Galveston, San Antonio reemerged as the state's largest city in 1900.
 It remained in the top spot until 1930, when Dallas and Houston overtook the Alamo City.
 It connected the city to major markets and—increasingly—the mainstream of American society.

 San Antonio was often frequented by gun fighters and robbers of the Old West and is particularly associated with Butch Cassidy, the Sundance Kid members of the Wild Bunch, who often used Fannie Porter's brothel as a hideout.